The decoupled extended Kalman filter for dynamic exponential-family factorization models: Dynamic Exponential Family Factorization Models

-To connect the observations to the model parameters, we assume that $\bd{\eta}$ is a deterministic and possibly non-linear function of $\bd{\theta}$, with finite second derivatives.
-Often, $\bd{\eta}$ is also a function of context denoted by $\bd{x},$ e.g., the covariates in the case of regression, or the indices corresponding to the user and item involved in an observation for matrix factorization.
-It is typical and helpful to think of an intermediate and simple function $\bd{\lambda}$ of $\bd{\theta}$ and $\bd{x}$ that the natural parameter is a function of, i.e., $\bd{\eta} = \bd{\eta}(\bd{\lambda}(\bd{\theta}, \bd{x}))$.
-This intermediate function $\bd{\lambda}$ is called \textit{the signal}, and outputs values in $\RR^d$.
-To avoid notation clutter, we suppress all dependencies on $\bd{x}$.
+where $h(\eta)$, defined in the first equation, is called the \textit{response function}.
+Throughout our paper, our notation for vector and matrix derivatives is consistent with the notation of tensor calculus, which often results in the transposed vectors and matrices of other notations.
+E.g., here $\frac{\partial b}{\partial \eta}$ is a row vector in $\RR^d$, and $\frac{\partial \eta}{\partial \theta}$ is a $d$-by-$k$ matrix.
+To connect the observations to the model parameters, we assume that $\eta$ is a deterministic and possibly non-linear function of $\theta$, with finite second derivatives.
+Often, $\eta$ is also a function of context denoted by $x$.
+It is typical and helpful to think of an intermediate and simple function $\lambda$ of $\theta$ and $x$ that the natural parameter is a function of, i.e., $\eta = \eta(\lambda(\theta, x))$.
+This intermediate function $\lambda$ is called \textit{the signal}, and outputs values in $\RR^d$.
+To avoid notation clutter, we suppress all dependencies on $x$.
+We will need to evaluate the mean and covariance of $y$ for specific values of $\theta \in \RR^k$.
+Abusing notation for improved readability, we will write $h(\theta)$ and $\bd{\Sigma}_y(\theta )$ instead of $h(\eta(\theta))$ and $\bd{\Sigma}_y(\eta(\theta))$ to denote the mean and covariance of $y$ at a specific value of $\theta$.